LAlibrary/LAportfolio/README.md

 Thank you for visiting.

 ## Visualizing The Markov Chain: Chord Progressions
-As formula-based music can be, there is also randomness involved.
-The possibility of any note is equally likely.
-The Markov Property can be applied to music in the sense that while a note is random, it may depend only on the current note being played in a sequence.
+![image](https://github.com/user-attachments/assets/a6119e62-15c9-4d17-a2c3-0ee5f35555c6)

-For this project, I chose to compare two of my favorite artists by their chord progression usage.
+For this project, I applied random processes statistical mehtods to music by comparing two of my favorite groups by their chord progression usage.
 I chose the songs “Playing with Fire” and “Lovesick Girls” by Blackpink and “Landslide” and “Dreams” by Fleetwood Mac.

-![image](https://github.com/user-attachments/assets/a6119e62-15c9-4d17-a2c3-0ee5f35555c6)

 I gathered chord progressions through the sites Chordify and HookTheory (cited in report below), and I constructed a vector of chords in R attributing to each song by each artist.
 I then computed the transition probability matrices for each artist based on their chord progression among both songs.